broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 We recommend removing elements overlapping regions of the genome that have been observed to accumulate anomalous number of reads in epigenetic sequencing experiments (‘blacklisted regions’).
 For convenience, we provide the list of blackedlisted regions available from https://sites.google.com/site/anshulkundaje/projects/blacklists.

 ## Contact and Hi-C
 Given that cell-type specific Hi-C data is more difficult to generate than ATAC-seq or ChIP-seq, we have explored alternatives to using cell-type specific Hi-C data.
-It is known that Hi-C contact frequencies generally follow a powerlaw relationship (with respect to genomic distance) and that many TADs, loops and other structural features of the 3D genome are **not** cell-type specific [Ref Rao] [Ref Sanborn].
+It has been shown that Hi-C contact frequencies generally follow a powerlaw relationship (with respect to genomic distance) and that many TADs, loops and other structural features of the 3D genome are **not** cell-type specific [Ref Rao] [Ref Sanborn].

 We have found that, for most genes, using an average Hi-C profile in the ABC model gives approximately equally good performance as using a cell-type specific Hi-C profile.
-To facilitate making ABC predictions in a large panel of cell types, including those without cell type-specific Hi-C data, we have provided an average Hi-C profile (averaged across 10 cell lines) in this repository.
+To facilitate making ABC predictions in a large panel of cell types, including those without cell type-specific Hi-C data, we have provided an average Hi-C profile (averaged across 10 cell lines).

 In the case where cell-type specific Hi-C data is available, we provide a pipeline which takes as input a .hic file, and formats it as the ABC model code expects (see below).